Understanding Treatments: Chemical Peels vs. Laser Resurfacing

 What Are Chemical Peels?

-Chemical peels work by applying a solution (usually acid-based) to the skin to remove the top layers.
-This controlled exfoliation promotes new skin cell growth and improves texture, tone, and pigmentation.
+Chemical peels work by applying a solution, usually acid-based, to the skin.
+This process removes the top layers.
+The controlled exfoliation promotes new skin cell growth.
+As a result, it improves skin texture, tone, and pigmentation.

-Medium-depth (e.g. lactic or glycolic-based peels like Hydra Bright or Beta Clarity)
+Medium-depth: like lactic or glycolic-based peels (e.g., Hydra Bright or Beta Clarity)

 What Is Laser Skin Resurfacing?

-Laser treatments use focused light energy to remove damaged skin cells or stimulate collagen production in the deeper layers.
-At Rosem Health, we use fractional IPL (Intense Pulsed Light) and radio-frequency (RF) systems designed to target specific ageing concerns without the downtime of traditional ablative lasers.
+Laser treatments use focused light energy.
+This energy removes damaged skin cells or stimulates collagen production in deeper layers.
+At Rosem Health, fractional IPL (Intense Pulsed Light) and radio-frequency (RF) systems are employed.
+These lasers target specific aging concerns without the downtime associated with traditional ablative lasers.

 Effectiveness: Which Works Better?

-Chemical peels: Excellent for surface-level fine lines and dullness.
-Lactic and glycolic acid peels help exfoliate and renew the epidermis.
+Chemical Peels: Excellent for surface-level fine lines and dullness.
+Lactic and glycolic acid peels exfoliate and renew the epidermis.

 ✅ Best for deeper wrinkles?
 Laser